Thunderpk12/Plugin-Vs-Code/README.md

 🎯 Objetivo

-Fornecer análise estática de segurança (SAST) diretamente no editor, focando-se primariamente em vulnerabilidades de Injeção (correspondentes à categoria OWASP A03:2021 - Injection).
+Análise estática de segurança focando em OWASP Top 10 (A03, A06, A09).

 ✨ Funcionalidades Principais